jthuraisamy/TelemetrySourcerer/README.md

 For details on building a private lab, consider reading my post on [Diverting EDR Telemetry to Private Infrastructure](http://jackson-t.ca/edr-reversing-evading-03.html).

+> **WARNING**: Although it's possible to use this in targeted environments, there are OPSEC risks when using any offensive security tool _as is_.
+You can instead leverage the code from this project into your own tooling for operational use and combine with other techniques to reduce the footprint it creates.

 ## Features

 - Enumerates various kernel-mode callbacks with the ability to suppress them.